nico-ayala/Model-Risk/README.md

 Municipal data from environmental pollution stations: https://analisi.transparenciacatalunya.cat/Medi-Ambient/Dades-d-immissi-dels-punts-de-mesurament-de-la-Xar/uy6k-2s8r/data

+## Methods.
+Linear regression model: Where the distribution of a single response variable (Y= standardized crude rate per 10,000 inhabitants) is related to several explanatory variables, X1, X2, . , by a regression model Monleon, 2017.<br>
+Relative Risk: the RR (relative risk) or risk ratio as a tool calculated by the linear regression models [RR=1+(slope/intercept)] using ecological studies.The calculation of the relative ecological risk approximation as a method to approximate RR related to COVID-19 from the aggregated data is presented below, using the method proposed by Morgenstern.<br>

 ## Variables of Ecological Study.
 The aggregated data consists of 233 health areas in the rows (sanitary area) compiled in a spreadsheet by these different databases where the following variables are the columns:<br>
 ●	health_area: part of the municipality where the incidence of COVID19 has been noted.
 It is related to a sanitary area where a certain number of inhabitants is controlled.<br>